rodra-go/todo-app/README.md

 6. Restart the app — data should still be present in todo.db.

 If all steps pass, the submission is ready.

-Priority filter

-Due today/overdue

-Restart the app — data should still be present in todo.db.